TOTP 02 APR 1999

 Secondly, the track’s origin story reminded me of another tale that the late, great Pete Garner once told me.
 Pete was the bass player for the Stone Roses from 1983 to 1987 whom I worked with at Our Price in the 90s and he relayed to me how in the band’s early days, they unexpectedly found themselves on the bill for a gig as a replacement for Adam Ant who pulled out at the last minute.
 It was seen as a big deal and opportunity for the band but there was one problem.
 They couldn’t find guitarist John Squire anywhere.
 Despite efforts by his band mates to locate him, he couldn’t be found and the Roses missed out on their slot for the gig.
 It turns out that Squire had taken himself off to sit in a field for a bit of self contemplation.
 Remember, this was well before the ubiquity of mobile phones and tracking devices.
 So when Squire avoided talking to Brown in Hale, it wasn’t the first time he hadn’t wanted to be found by his old school pal and fellow Roses member.

 And so the football songs begin as we get three on the trot that all feature in the Top 5 starting with Dario G and “Carnaval De Paris”.
 Having appropriated the chant hook from the marvellous “Life In A Northern Town” by Dream Academy for debut hit “Sunchyme”, the dance group (yes, they were a group not an individual) turned their attention this time to a football terraces chant that originated in Holland, was adopted by Sheffield Wednesday fans and ended up as an international hit when released as a tie-in with the 1998 World Cup.
 And when I say ‘international’, I mean truly global as supposedly it features instruments associated with every one of the competing 32 nations in the tournament including bagpipes, accordion and steel drum.
-Despite that mix of influences, the track has a definite samba feel to my ears despite it being based around the old American folk ballad “Oh, My Darling Clementine”.
+Despite that mix of influences, the track has a definite samba feel to my ears even though it was based around the old American folk ballad “Oh, My Darling Clementine”.
 It must have been used by broadcasters to soundtrack their football coverage at some point as well surely?
 The performance here with a cast of what feels like dozens but is probably no more than ten people is perhaps more suited to a stage musical than TOTP and what was the deal with the bagpipe player who’s been made up to look like a rejected extra from a Mad Max movie?

 After the undercard of Dario G come the two football song heavyweights battling to be No 1 on the chart starting with Fat Les and “Vindaloo”.
 This was just bonkers or was it, in fact, genius?
 You’ll have your own opinion but the truth of the matter is that this completely unofficial single was bigger both commercially and culturally than the FA sanctioned release by England United.
 The product of a drinking session at the Groucho Club by Blur’s Alex James and actor, comedian and broadcaster Keith Allen, it was written to parody football chants but became, if not one sung on the terraces, a mantra for the watching millions in the pubs and bars of England.
 In parts absurd (“Me and me Mum and me Dad and me Gran, we’re off to Waterloo”), in parts social commentary on our national identity (“We all love vindaloo”), it’s a riot of noise, nonsense and nah nah nahs.
 ‘Riot’ sound like the right word to describe this performance as well which takes the “Bitter Sweet Symphony” parodying video and transports it to the set of EastEnders before winding its way into the TOTP studio with a cast of characters that seemingly redefine the meaning of the word ‘random’.
 What was with the Max Wall lookalike, the sumo wrestlers and the French maid?
 Am I missing something?
 Was this surreptitious irony at play?
 One thing I do have an answer to is that censored caption.
 Here’s @TOTPFacts with the explanation: